adobe/aepsdk-edge-ios/Documentation/Tutorials/edge-send-event-tutorial.md

 <img src="../Assets/edge-send-event-tutorial/mobile-property-edge-extensions.png" alt="All installed extensions" width="1100"/>

-### 4. Configure a Rule to Forward Lifecycle metrics to Platform
+### 4. Configure a Rule to forward Lifecycle metrics to Edge Network

-The Lifecycle for Edge extension sends app foreground and background events to the Mobile SDK.
-We need to create a rule to forward these events to the Edge Network.
-Note that we don't need to install Lifecycle since it is already included with Mobile Core.
+The Lifecycle for Edge extension sends app foreground and background events, and a rule needs to be configured in order to forward these events to the Edge Network.
+Note that there is no need to install Lifecycle since it is already included with Mobile Core.

 #### Create a rule <!-- omit in toc -->
 1. On the Rules tab, select **Create New Rule**.